evan-kiolbassa/admin-panel-automation/README.md

 - Executes admin actions from clipboard in the Chivalry 2 console

 ## Build the installer on GitHub Actions
-1. Push this folder to a GitHub repository.
 2. Run the "Build Windows installer" workflow.
 3. Download the `AdminPanelAutomationInstaller.exe` artifact.